The Importance of Network Coverage in the Design of a Smart Home.

 Security is a top concern for smart home owners.
 Network coverage plays a crucial role in ensuring that security cameras, door locks, and alarm systems can transmit data reliably.
 Weak or inconsistent network signals can leave vulnerabilities in your home’s security, potentially exposing your property and personal data to cyber threats.

-Energy Efficiency
+Energy Efficiency (most savings)

 Many smart home devices are designed to enhance energy efficiency.
 For example, a smart thermostat can adjust your heating and cooling based on occupancy and outdoor temperature.
 To do this effectively, these devices require a stable and robust network connection to receive real-time data.
 Inconsistent coverage could lead to inefficiencies, negating the purpose of these energy-saving devices.

-User Experience
+User Experience (voice control & dashboards)

 The ultimate goal of a smart home is to make your life easier and more convenient.
 However, network issues can lead to frustrating experiences, such as voice commands not being recognized, delayed responses, or apps failing to control devices.
 A well-designed network ensures a smooth and enjoyable user experience.